Urban Planning and Development (BSc) 36 months Undergraduate Programme By Cardiff University |TopUniversities

 This programme opens a wide range of exciting career opportunities in planning, development and surveying.
 Graduates have an excellent track record securing employment in these sectors as well as transport, economic development, environment policy, and housing and urban regeneration.

-With modules that involve practitioners, you will also have the opportunity to understand how your learning applies to the real world and consider the ways in which you can develop your professional profile and employability.
+With modules that involve practitioners, youll also have the opportunity to understand how your learning applies to the real world and consider the ways in which you can develop your professional profile and employability.

-Fieldwork and experiential learning are key facets in the development of undergraduate knowledge and skills within the discipline of Planning.
-This programme provides a range of opportunities for students to develop this knowledge and skill set, including in-module 1 or 1/2-day field visits; group data collection and analysis assessments; and dedicated Year 2 and Final Year field study modules.
+Fieldwork and experiential learning are in the development of your knowledge and skills in planning.
+This programme provides a range of opportunities for you to develop this knowledge and skill set, including in-module field visits and group data collection and analysis assessments.

 This degree carries partial (spatial) RTPI accreditation.
 For full RTPI accreditation, once you have completed your spatial-accredited undergraduate degree, you need to complete a RTPI specialist-accredited Master’s degree.